 Caramel’s class has been reading E.B.
 White’s Charlotte’s Web.
 Quite reasonably, they have been pacing their way through the book, but Caramel just could not wait and is already done with the reading.
-Today he shares his thoughts on this 1952 classic.
+Today he shares his thoughts on this 1952 classic, which received a Newberry Honor in 1953.
 As usual, Sprinkles is taking notes and asking questions.

 Sprinkles: So Caramel, tell me about this book.